-Employees who perform extracurricular or supplemental duties may receive additional compensation in addition to their salary according to extra-duty and stipend pay schedules.
+Employees who perform extracurricular or supplemental duties may receive additional compensation in addition to their salary according to extra-duty and stipend pay schedules, and in accordance with Section 4.9, Additional Pay, below.

-Employees should contact the Payroll department with questions about pay schedules at payrollSupport@ideapublicschools.org and contact the Compensation department for questions about pay amounts and determination at compensationsupport@ideapublicschools.org.
+Employees should contact the Payroll department with questions about pay schedules and compensation at payrollsupport@ideapublicschools.org and contact the Compensation department for questions about pay amounts and determination at compensationsupport@ideapublicschools.org.